ZihanWang314/dump-to-gpt/README.md

 ## ✨ Features

-- 🚀 **One-Line Command**: Capture your entire codebase with a single line.
+- **One-Line Command**: Capture your entire codebase with a single line.
-- 📝 **Customizable Output**: Get a clear report of all files, functions, and classes.
-- ⏱️ **Saves Time**: No more explaining your code to GPT from scratch!
+- **Saves Time**: No more explaining your code to GPT from scratch!
-- 🌍 **Works with Any Project**: Just point it to your codebase, and it does the rest.
+- **Works with Any Project**: Just point it to your codebase, and it does the rest.

 ## 📦 Installation